ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Before you start: request resource provision

-1. Create an account on the [challenge website](https://competitions.codalab.org/competitions/26210), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
+1. Create an account on the [challenge website (CodaLab)](https://competitions.codalab.org/competitions/26210), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
-2. Register CelebA-Spoof Challenge 2020 using the created CodaLab account.
+2. [Register](https://competitions.codalab.org/competitions/26210#participate) CelebA-Spoof Challenge 2020 using the created CodaLab account.
-3. Then, send your **AWS account id (12 digits)** and **an email address** to the orgnizers' email address: [celebaspoof@gmail.com](mailto:celebaspoof@gmail.com).
-We will allocate evaluation resources for you.
+3. Send yours following information to the orgnizers' email address: [celebaspoof@gmail.com](mailto:celebaspoof@gmail.com).
+We will check and allocate evaluation resources for you.
 (Very Important!)
+   - CodaLab user name (i.e. team name)
+   - The number of team members
+   - Affiliation
+   - CodaLab email address
+   - AWS account id (12 digits)

 ## Install and configure AWS CLI